Photo:

 More ways to celebrate Earth Day, every day: |

-Editor’s note: This article was originally published in April 2021 and was most recently updated on April 11, 2025 by ParentMap’s associate editor, Kari Hanson.
+Editor’s note: This article was originally published in April 2021, and was most recently updated on April 11, 2025 by ParentMap’s calendar editor, Julie Dodobara.
 In addition to verifying event information, she added new Earth Day events and activities for Seattle-area families to the article.
+Event dates, times and locations were verified by our editor.